DariuszProkopczak/satellite-radio-simulation/README.md

 clang++ -I <path to repo> main.cpp -std=c++17 -o satellite

-can run like: "./satellite "AM"" or "./satellite "FM""
+can run like: "./satellite AM" or "./satellite FM"

 # Example